-About Me
+About me

 When I'm not doing math or programming I enjoy being outdoors, especially in the mountains climbing and skiing.
-I love everything composed by Bach and Beethoven and have played the piano since I was five.
-Lately I've also dabbled in compiler theory and implementation.
-Have a look at some of my projects and texts below if you want if you want to get a sense of what I like.
+I have played the piano since I was five and I love everything composed by Bach and Beethoven.
+I've also dabbled in compiler theory and implementation.
+Have a look at some of my projects and texts below if you want to get a sense of what I like.
+Maybe you can find something interesting related to math, scientific computing, C++, or compilers, but this site is very much a work in progress!

 Math